NAndLib/augusta/reports/week3.md

 ## Cozy:
 - [ ] Primary focus is the followup evaluation
     - [ ] Write Cozy specs for Myria
-        - [ ] Figure out which parts needs to be converted to specs.
+        - [x] Figure out which parts needs to be converted to specs.
 This might include reverse engineering the `original` folder.
             - It is the profiling api.
 I don't know what the hell that means yet.
-        - [ ] Write the Spec.
+        - [x] Write the Spec.
             - A spec has been written but I'm unsure if it is correct.
             - One of the ops is taking a very long time be processed by the solver.
+        - [ ] Make sure the Spec is correct.
+            - BOI.
         - [ ] Make the sub-module in Cozy.
         - [ ] Write the necessary Makefile portion.
     - [ ] Write Cozy specs for Bullet